 I am far from fluent but I managed some decent basic communication while in South America thanks to the daily immersion, but back here in Singapore where I mostly speak English, I could feel that tenuous grasp on Spanish start to slowly slip away, so I thought the best way would be to find a Spanish school in Singapore to keep in touch with the language as well as to try and improve my shoddy grammar.

 Why Las Lilas?

 There aren’t many recent Las Lilas Spanish School reviews online, but when I polled my friends about a Spanish School in Singapore to check out, Las Lilas was by far the top recommendation to check out.
 Las Lilas Spanish School is one of the pioneer Spanish schools in Singapore since 2005 that specialises in teaching only Spanish.
 They also employ teachers who are native Spanish speakers from Spain or Latin America, which offers a more real-world look at how Spanish is used instead of purely book learning.

-So while my Spanish Lessons with Las Lilas were sponsored, the opinions and reviews here are all my own – I thought I’d give you a low down about what a typical Spanish lesson is like with Las Lilas from my own experience.
-And awesome news: I have a discount code for anyone who might be interested in signing up for their own Spanish classes at the bottom of the post.
+This post has been updated in Nov 2018 after about a year of studying Spanish with Las Lilas.
+I first wrote this review while at A1.3 and am currently at A2.2.
+I reached out to the school about working together so while my Spanish Lessons with Las Lilas were sponsored, the opinions and reviews here are all my own – here’s a low down about what a typical Spanish lesson is like with Las Lilas from my own experience.
+And awesome news: I have a discount code for new students who might be interested in signing up for their own Spanish classes at the bottom of the post.